MattGibney/BlitRPG/README.md

 ```

 ## Getting Started
-After cloning this project to your machine, you will need to install the dependancies.
+After cloning this project to your machine, you will need to install the dependencies.
 These are managed using GIT submodules, so you can install them with the following command:

 ```
 git submodule update --init --recursive